Getting Started with AWS Cloud9 - Setting Up and Using a Browser-Based IDE

 Cloud9 Features and Use Cases

 Cloud9 is a browser-based integrated development environment (IDE) that automatically provisions a development environment on an EC2 instance (around t3.small), running at just a few dollars per month.
 The code editor, terminal, and debugger all run within the browser, eliminating the need to install development tools on your local machine.
 AWS CLI, SAM CLI, Docker, Node.js, Python, and Git come pre-installed, so you can start developing without spending time on environment setup.
 It is especially useful for onboarding new team members, standardizing environments for hands-on workshops, and avoiding issues caused by differences in local environments.
+Note that AWS stopped offering Cloud9 to new customers on July 25, 2024.
+Existing users can continue using it, but new AWS accounts cannot create Cloud9 environments.

 Lambda Development and SAM CLI Integration